Eight New Vegan Food Launches: From Mars, Quorn, Greggs, And Many More

 Future Farm Releases two new vegan products to the UK

-Brazilian giant manufacturer, Future Farm, is releasing a new tuna alternative, named Future Tvna, and a product Future Chick'n.
+Brazilian giant manufacturer, Future Farm, is releasing a new tuna alternative, named Future Tvna, and a vegan product Future Chick'n.

 To be released in stores in the UK this month, Future Tvna comes in a 150g pack and Future Chick'n is available at 160g pack.

-Both are made from a blend of soy, pea, and proteins using the “True Texture Technology” which is aimed to mimic animal products as closely as possible.
+Both are made from a blend of soy, pea, and chickpea proteins using the “True Texture Technology” which is aimed to mimic animal products as closely as possible.

 Co-founder Marcos Leta said the firm decided to create its own version of tuna as it's one of the most consumed fish in the world, despite some species being endangered.